innocent-owobu/Innocent_DataAnalyst_Assessment/README.md

 **Data Cleaning: Phone Numbers**

 After merging the data, one of the critical steps was to standardize the phone number format.
 The country_code column had some inconsistencies, such as missing values or incorrect formats, and phone numbers without the country dialing code.
 This section took the bulk of the time.
 I used regex and other pandas functions to cleaned the data, ensure that each country has the correct country_code and remove unwanted strings from the phone numbers.
 All the codes can be found in the "Assignment-DA.ipynb" file.
-There were two countries with a single lead (Italy and the UK), I assumed the focus was on the three main countries, hence I discarded their records.
+There were two countries with a single lead (Italy and the UK), I assumed the focus was on the DACH region comprising DE, AT and CH, hence I discarded the two other countries not in the DACH region.